Niamey: Culture

+Social activities

 Residents of Niamey have various kinds of conversation groups.

 Tea drinking groups for young men, known as fadas, are located at many spaces in the city.
 Fadas originated in Niamey during the 1990s democratisation era before spreading to other Nigerien cities; some members of fadas attribute their creation to the protests against the Kennedy Bridge massacre.
 Being active at night, fadas defend their neighbourhoods, especially in areas without police patrols.
 Fadas are primarily a phenomenon of unemployed men, though many fadas in the city consist of students, and some include women.
-Many women in the city instead form smaller gatherings or financially supportive social groups called foyandi.
+Many women in the city form smaller gatherings or financially-supportive social groups called foyandi.

 The city's Hausa conversation groups, or hira groups, usually assemble at streetside spots.
 These groups, often formed through hometown connections, are single-gender and mostly male.
 Most of the city's Hausa men lack full-time employment, so they spend most of their time with these groups.
 The city's hira groups include seasonal and long-term migrants, and some include non-Hausa people.
-Many people are members of multiple groups.
+Many people are members of multiple hira groups.

 New Year's Eve is a popular holiday in Niamey due to global influence, though conservative Muslims reject it for its associations with Christmas and alcohol.
 It was rarely celebrated in Niamey until widespread festivities a few weeks after the city hosted the 2005 Jeux de la Francophonie.
 New Year's Eve provides an economic boost, being the most popular day for live music and nightlife, the only secular holiday to feature feasts, and, for many Niameyans, the only day they drink alcohol.